Cultural Affairs Office

 September 27, 2023 -- This week, the City of Houston continues its work to raise awareness of our air quality with the Houston Inspira public health campaign’s billboard installations encouraging Houstonians to “Breathe Better to Live Better”.
 The Houston Inspira webpage provides an opportunity to receive air quality alerts and experience the works of the five Storytellers of the campaign.

-In February 2022, Mayor Sylvester Turner and environmental justice representatives kicked off the Houston Inspira/Houston Inspires public health campaign to engage environmental organizations, artists, and storytellers to inspire awareness and action to improve health and safety outcomes.
+In February 2022, The Mayor and environmental justice representatives kicked off the Houston Inspira/Houston Inspires public health campaign to engage environmental organizations, artists, and storytellers to inspire awareness and action to improve health and safety outcomes.

-“Arts in the education, engagement, and advocacy space is powerful,” stated Mayor Sylvester Turner.
+“Arts in the education, engagement, and advocacy space is powerful,” stated The Mayor.
 “Houston Inspira has raised awareness in communities, contributed to legislative change, and added to each Storyteller’s practice.
 The billboards as well as the Storytellers’ works are encouraging action in Houston’s top four languages spoken.”

 Inspira Billboard